Weighted Littlewood--Paley inequalities for heat flows in $\RCD$ spaces: Weighted inequalities in spaces

 and moreover,

 \end{theorem}

 An immediate observation is that $\limsup_{r\rightarrow\infty}\frac{\mu(B(x,r))}{r^N}$ is independent of $x$.
 Indeed, for any $x, y\in M$,

 and the same inequality holds if we interchange the roles of $x$ and $y$.
-By the way, if the dimension $N$ is further restricted to any integer no less than 2, then sharper heat kernel bounds can be obtained; see \cite[Theorem 3.12]{LiH2017}.
+In addition, if the dimension $N$ is required to be an integer no less than 2, then sharper heat kernel estimates can be established; see \cite[Theorem 3.12]{LiH2017}.

-Let $Z=\big((Z_t)_{t\geq0}, (\P^x)_{x\in M\setminus \mathcal{N}}\big)$ be the $\mu$-symmetric Hunt process corresponding to the Dirichlet form $(\D, W^{1,2}(X))$, where $\mathcal{N}$ is a properly exceptional set in the sense that $\mu(\mathcal{N})=0$ and $\P^x(Z_t\in \mathcal{N}\mbox{ for some }t>0)=0$ for all $x\in M\setminus\mathcal{N}$.
+Let $Z=\big((Z_t)_{t\geq0}, (\P^x)_{x\in M\setminus \mathcal{N}}\big)$ be the $\mu$-symmetric Hunt process corresponding to the Dirichlet form $(\D, W^{1,2}(M))$, where $\mathcal{N}$ is a properly exceptional set in the sense that $\mu(\mathcal{N})=0$ and $\P^x(Z_t\in \mathcal{N}\mbox{ for some }t>0)=0$ for all $x\in M\setminus\mathcal{N}$.
 Indeed, $Z$ is a $\mu$-symmetric diffusion with continuous path in the sense that

 where $\zeta$ is the life time of $Z$.
 See \cite{FOT2011} for instance.
 Furthermore, it can be shown by the approach used to prove \cite[Thoerem 1.2 (c)]{ASZ2009} that

 Now fix $T>0$.
 For $f\in C_c(M)$, define the processes $\mathcal{M}(f)=(\mathcal{M}(f)_t)_{0\leq t\leq T}$ and $\mathcal{N}(f)=(\mathcal{N}(f)_t)_{0\leq t\leq T}$ by